ARMmbed/mbed_OS_API_Docs/docs/APIs/tasks/wait.md

          wait(0.5);
      }
  }
-/
 ```

 ## Avoiding OS delay

-When you call ``wait`` your board's CPU will be busy in a loop waiting for the required time to pass.
-Using the [mbed RTOS](rtos.md) you can make a call to ``Thread::wait`` instead.
+When you call ``wait``, your board's CPU will be busy in a loop waiting for the required time to pass.
+Using the [mbed RTOS](rtos.md), you can make a call to ``Thread::wait`` instead.
 The OS scheduler will put the current thread in ``waiting state``, allowing another thread to execute.
 Even better: if there are not other threads in ``ready state``, it can put the whole microcontroller to ``sleep`` saving energy.